2026 World Cup Power Rankings: Every Team Ranked From 48 to 1

 Ready for this summer's soccer smorgasbord that will be the 2026 FIFA World Cup?

-You know I am.
+You better be because you know I am.
 I'm ready for 48 teams from around the globe to take part in what will be an epic party spread across three nations, including the United States.

 But let's be real.
 There are teams that are better than others.
 Some will have a legit shot at winning it all.
 And some will just enjoy a once-in-a-lifetime experience.